it-at-m/opensource.muenchen.de/software/bayernid-plugin.md

 - start2021
 ---

-As part of the project, a plugin for the integration of the Bayern ID to the specialized applications of the City of Munich was implemented using [Keycloak](keycloak).
+As part of the project, a plugin for the integration of the [BayernID](https://id.bayernportal.de/de/) to the specialized applications of the City of Munich was implemented using [Keycloak](keycloak).

 ---